 Kotlin is a statically typed programming language created by JetBrains and released in 2016.
 It is used to build cross-platform mobile apps for Android and iOS, web apps, desktop apps, as well as software for processing Big Data.
 Although, this programming language is more often used to develop Android applications now.

 One of the features of Kotlin is that it’s fully compatible with Java.
 Java developers will be able to easily switch from Java to Kotlin or use both languages when developing various solutions.
-Taking into account the fact that there are 8 million Java developers worldwide, you will have no difficulty finding Kotlin programmers who can develop your healthcare application.
+Taking into account the fact that there are 8 million Java developers worldwide, you will have no difficulty finding a Kotlin app development company who can develop your healthcare application.

 Moreover, if you want to convert your Java solution to Kotlin, you won’t run into problems since it is built into Android using Gradle.
 It’s a tool that allows you to implement new features in Kotlin in an existing mobile app without rewriting other parts of the application that were previously written in Java.

 Google, Pinterest, Square, Trello, Slack, Tinder, Airbnb, and other well-known companies use Kotlin to build their products.
-Keep Kotkin in mind when you choose the programming language for your project.
+Keep Kotkin in mind when you choose among healthcare programming languages for your project.

 Swift